Nunakkuzhi

 Nunakkuzhi (transl.
-Dimple or pit of lies) is a 2024 Indian Malayalam-language black comedy film directed by Jeethu Joseph.
-The film stars Basil Joseph, Grace Antony and Nikhila Vimal in the lead roles alongside Siddique, Manoj K. Jayan, Baiju Santhosh, Binu Pappu, Saiju Kurup, Aju Varghese and Althaf Salim in supporting roles.
+Dimple or pit of lies) is a 2024 Indian Malayalam-language crime comedy film directed by Jeethu Joseph.
+The film stars Basil Joseph, Grace Antony, and Nikhila Vimal in the lead roles alongside Siddique, Manoj K. Jayan, Baiju Santhosh, Binu Pappu, Saiju Kurup, Aju Varghese and Althaf Salim in supporting roles.

-The film received generally positive reviews from critics and audiences alike and became a commercial success at the box office.
+The film received generally positive reviews from critics and audiences alike and was a commercial success at the box-office.

 Plot

 A young, rich businessman's life is going well till his company becomes the target of a high-profile IT raid.
 The raid by government officials exposes a web of tax evasion and illegal activities within his organization.

 Release

 Theatrical

 Nunakkuzhi released in theatres on 15 August 2024.

 Home media

 Following its theatrical performance, the film is premiered on ZEE5 on 13 September 2024.

+Soundtrack

+The film's music was composed by Jay Unnithan and Vishnu Shyam.
+The lyrics were written by Vinayak Sasikumar.